 A quick and painless death sounds more appealing than a life behind bars to many people who advocate against capital punishment.

-This has been a balanced look at capital punishment, showing 3 arguments for and against its use.
-Ultimately, the decision of whether or not capital punishment should be used comes down to the individual and a lot of factors can affect the way each person feels about the topic.
+This has been a balanced look at capital punishment, showing three arguments for and against its use.
+Ultimately, the decision of whether or not capital punishment should be used comes down to the individual, and a lot of factors can affect the way each person feels about the topic.

 Variables such as morality and religion come into play when considering the use of capital punishment and the populace of all countries that use it remain divided on the matter.

 Should capital punishment be used in justice systems across the globe?
 Let me know in the comments below.